NuGet/NuGetGallery/README.md

 This should help prevent unwanted file commits.

+## Deploy

+You will find [here](https://github.com/NuGet/NuGetGallery/blob/master/docs/Deploying/README.md) instructions on how to deploy the Gallery to Azure.

 ## Contribute
 If you find a bug with the gallery, please visit the [Issue tracker](https://github.com/NuGet/NuGetGallery/issues) and create an issue.
 If you're feeling generous, please search to see if the issue is already logged before creating a